L422Y/megamap/README.md

 Ideally, this library is meant to be used in conjunction with a data store (e.g. a database, API, etc.), and/or state management solution, such as [pinia](https://github.com/vuejs/pinia).

+## Demo

+I've started creating a demo on usage of the library, you can find the source at [megamap-demo](https://github.com/l422y/megamap-demo)

+There's a live demo at [megamap-demo.pages.dev](https://megamap-demo.pages.dev/)

 ## Quick Example

 ```typescript